 Define another parent Node = Eventname which will have 2 child nodes = share and textsearch.

-Following these nodes, we can then connect specific "tags" under category and eventname and see what other related tags are connected to the same catepgry and eventname.
+Following these nodes, we can then connect specific "tags" under category and eventname and see what other related tags are connected to the same category and eventname.
 We can pass in chunks of data with "tags" and "eventname+"category" data to this GraphDB - we can iterate over batches of data and the Graph will keep growing and find related search terms.
-Ex: Happy is associated with Smile; Cute is associated with Beautiful; sisters associated with blushing, etc
+Ex: Happy is associated with Smile; Cute is associated with Beautiful; sisters associated with blushing, etc.

-We can break out graphs depending on category or even associate event/category/tag data to a set of users for a weeks time.
+We can break out graphs depending on category or even associate event/category/tag data to a set of users for a week’s time.
 We can apply querying at different levels in order to understand different associations hidden in the dataset.